 - RIDE is currently in the process of developing standards for social emotional learning (SEL).
 Rhode Island has joined the Collaborative States Initiative of the Collaborative for Academic, Social, and Emotional Learning (CASEL) to support the development and implementation of these standards.
 A portion of two state agency salaries is used to support the internal organization of this work in developing SEL standards or grade level expectations.
 Rhode Island LEAs and schools will be able to use the new expectations to align and organize programs to reduce incidences of bullying and harassment, and reduce the need for and use of all discipline practices, including those that remove students from class and those that compromise student health and safety. - Since the initiation of the SEL initiative, nearly 300 professionals committed to improving conditions in schools for the emergence of SEL, to share best practices, and to shape resources to improve school climate.
-The SEL Community of Practice meets three times annually, to share emerging practices and support strategies to reduce incidences of bullying and harassment while expanding the comprehensive practices of SEL. - RIDE has developed a resource for schools to reduce the need for disciplinary actions including suspension. - RIDE has developed a number of data opportunities to track improvements in school climate through statewide data repositories.
-RIDE has built an out-of-school suspension Advanced Reports function, which allows users to compare schools on multiple related measures including: the types of infractions that resulted in suspensions; the type of disciplinary response (in-school or out-of-school suspensions); the relationship between the number of students enrolled and the number of suspensions; and rates of suspensions (per 100 students) by race.
-More information on the Advanced Reports may be found at on the InfoWorks site.

-- In the 2016-17 school year, RIDE relaunched SurveyWorks, the state's learning environment survey.
+The SEL Community of Practice meets three times annually, to share emerging practices and support strategies to reduce incidences of bullying and harassment while expanding the comprehensive practices of SEL. - RIDE has developed a resource for schools to reduce the need for disciplinary actions including suspension. - In the 2016-17 school year, RIDE relaunched SurveyWorks, the state's learning environment survey.
 The new learning environment survey is administered in a more family-friendly manner allowing students, parents, and educators to access the survey via electronic means, including completing the survey on mobile devices.
 This has led to a substantial increase in participation rates.
 The results of the 2016-17 SurveyWorks surveys were released on May 18, 2017.
 RIDE has built tools into the SurveyWorks results platform to assist schools and communities in analyzing the data for a number of school safety and climate indicators.
 Interactive reports may be viewed on the SurveyWorks platform. - RIDE continues to support the adoption of Multi-Tiered Systems of Support (MTSS) in schools as a methodology for addressing both the academic and social/emotional needs of students.
 In 2012, RIDE embarked on an effort to better integrate the practices of Positive Behavior Intervention and Supports (PBIS) and Response to Intervention (RTI) into a unified system where schools utilize academic and behavioral data to inform Data Based Individualization (DBI) practices in schools.
 Through multiple projects and affiliations, RIDE has substantially increased the capacity and commitment of schools in the state that are adopting school-wide practices using the DBI model.
-This practice not only affects careful analysis of academic measures, but includes the DBI practices applied to social and emotional performance as well. - Additional policies that have helped RIDE address issues of bullying and harassment include the statewide bullying policy which was adopted in 2012.
+This practice not only affects careful analysis of academic measures, but includes the DBI practices applied to social and emotional performance as well.

+- Additional policies that have helped RIDE address issues of bullying and harassment include the statewide bullying policy which was adopted in 2012.
 Through this policy and accompanying tools, Rhode Island is developing a consistent and unified approach to supporting all Rhode Island schools in reducing bullying, which impairs student health and impedes learning.
-The Rhode Island Bullying Policy may be viewed on RIDE's Bullying and School Violence webpage. - In June 2016, RIDE released Guidance for Rhode Island Schools on Transgender and Gender Nonconforming Students - Creating Safe and Supportive School Environments in an effort to support students and reinforce Rhode Island's commitment to ensure safe and supportive learning environments for all youth. - RIDE has a state policy on the use of Physical Restraint and has developed tools for schools to use to limit the use of physical restraint.
+The Rhode Island Bullying Policy may be viewed on RIDE's Bullying and School Violence webpage. - In June 2016, RIDE released Guidance for Rhode Island Schools on Transgender and Gender Nonconforming Students Creating Safe and Supportive School Environments in an effort to support students and reinforce Rhode Island's commitment to ensure safe and supportive learning environments for all youth. - RIDE has a state policy on the use of Physical Restraint and has developed tools for schools to use to limit the use of physical restraint.
 The policy and tools may be viewed on RIDE's Limiting Physical Restraint webpage.